minio/docs/source/reference/minio-mc/mc-find.rst

    **For use with MinIO deployments only.**

-   Match files with a tag that matches a specified `RE2 RegEx pattern <https://github.com/google/re2/wiki/Syntax>`__.
+   Return objects with a tag that matches a specified `RE2 RegEx pattern <https://github.com/google/re2/wiki/Syntax>`__.
    Use the format ``--tag="KEY=regexValue"``.

    You can pass a key with an empty value.
    In that case, ``mc find`` matches objects that do not have the metadata key or where the metadata key's value is empty.

-   You can use the flag multiple times to match files for additional tags.
+   You can use the flag multiple times to match objects for additional tags.
    To return, an object must have matching values for all tags.

 .. mc-cmd:: --smaller